PVHL/jsObjDB/Readme.md

 ## Event Handlers

-One or more events are fired on _on every modification operation_ on a database - be it insert, update, delete or upsert.
+One or more events are fired on _on every modification_ to a database - be it insert, update, delete or upsert.
 Events are not generated on find type operations (find, findOne, findWhere).

 [Note: event handlers used to be called delegates, but have been significantly improved.
 You can still use an event handler like a delegate by using the "all" event.]